 URL Inspection and Render Evaluation

-Sample at least 10–20 URLs from each problem status category before drawing conclusions about root cause.
+Sample at least 10–20 URLs from each problem category before drawing a conclusion about root cause.
+One inspected URL is an anecdote; twenty is a pattern.

 Security and Manual Actions

-For spam and hack detection, also run a manual site:yourdomain.com search and look for URLs that don’t belong to your site’s content structure.
+For hack and spam detection, run a manual site:yourdomain.com and scan for URL structures that don’t belong to your content.
+Unfamiliar directories full of pharma or gambling pages are the tell.

 Enhancements: Structured Data